zenithcinder/muxic-automate/README.md

 - Each worker respects `--delay` between its own requests.
 - Very high concurrency may trigger throttling; start with 2–4 and adjust.
 - GPU acceleration is not used here; it does not meaningfully speed up yt-dlp searches or MP3 encoding.
+- For AI matching, GPU acceleration is automatically detected and used when available.

 ### AI semantic matching (optional)
 Improves ranking when text is messy or varies (e.g., multiple languages, extra words).
 Disabled by default.